KLINK-AI/wolkenkruemel/SUPPORT_RESPONSE_ANALYSIS.md

 2. Deployment Secrets haben Priorität über .replit.deploy [env]
 3. Standard NODE_ENV=production wird verwendet ohne Deployment Secret

-## Antwort für Support
+## Update für Support
 ```
 Hi,

-Thank you for the clarification.
-I've checked all three points:

-1. **Deployment Secrets**: No, I was only setting NODE_ENV in the .replit.deploy [env] section.
-I haven't added NODE_ENV through "Add deployment secret" in the Deployment tool yet.
+Update on the deployment test:

+1. ✅ **Deployment Secret added**: NODE_ENV=development was successfully added as deployment secret
-2. **.env file check**: Confirmed - there's no NODE_ENV in the .env file.
-The .env only contains API keys (BREVO_API_KEY, BREVO_SMTP_PASS, etc.) and no NODE_ENV override.
+2. ✅ **No .env conflicts**: Confirmed no NODE_ENV in .env file

-3. **Next steps**: I will now add NODE_ENV=development as a deployment secret and try a new deployment.

-This explains why NODE_ENV was showing as "production" despite being set to "development" in .replit.deploy.
-The deployment secrets likely have priority over the .replit.deploy [env] section.

-I'll add the deployment secret now and test again.
+3. ❌ **New issue**: After adding NODE_ENV=development secret, deployment now fails with "Internal Server Error" and server won't start at all

+**Current Status**:
+- Before: Server started but used NODE_ENV=production (Activities API 500 errors)
+- After: Server doesn't start at all with NODE_ENV=development secret

+**Screenshots**: Attached current deployment error page

+This suggests there might be a fundamental incompatibility between the deployment environment and NODE_ENV=development mode.
+The development server configuration might not be suitable for the production deployment environment.

+Should we try a different approach or remove the NODE_ENV secret?
 ```